Avoid Major Decision-Making While Grieving—Why This is So Important

 Talk to a grief counselor

-Sometimes, an outside professional –perhaps a grief counselor -- can help you weigh the pros and cons and arrive at the logic in your decision-making.
-An objective viewpoint and some guidance around your thinking may be just what you need.
+Sometimes, an outside professional can help you weigh the pros and cons and arrive at a logical decision for the time being.
+An objective viewpoint and some guidance may be just what you need.
 I spend time with my clients on decision-making all the time.
 And it helps.

 Talk to trusted people